AgentIQ/devops-interview/README.md

 ### Goal
 1. Complete Dockerfile so container can be built and run locally
-2. Instructions on how to run container
+2. Instructions on how to run container in the README.md
 3. While running container endpoint GET '/ping' return 200 status.

 ### Dockerfile Requirements